weaveworks/pctl/README.md

 ### Bootstrap

 Some configuration provided during a `pctl add` might be repeated for every command subsequent `pctl add`.
 To save this information into a config file you can use `pctl bootstrap`.
 This creates a config file in your git repository, then every `pctl add` command will check this file and use the values set by default.
-The user can still specifically provide these values in the comand and they will take president.
-Currently you can configure:
+The user can still specifically provide these values in the command.
+They will take precedence.
+Currently, you can configure:
 - `--git-repository` value
 - `--out` value